NativeScript/docs-v8/nativescript-core/xml-parser.md

 - `onError` is the callback to execute when a parser error occurs.
 The 'error' parameter contains the error.
 - `processNamespaces` specifies whether namespaces should be processed.

 Below is a StackBlitz IDE with an example of how to use the `XmlParser` class.
-In order to try it out and see the results of the code, you have to download the `Nativescript Preview` app from App Store and/or Google Play.
+In order to try it out and see the results of the code, download the `Nativescript Preview` app from App Store and/or Google Play.
 Once you have the app on your phone, use the phone Camera to scan the QR code in the Preview tab.

 <iframe width="100%" height="600px" src="https://stackblitz.com/edit/nativescript-stackblitz-templates-54tppc?embed=1&file=app/main-view-model.ts"></iframe>